Criminal Justice - Policing

 Students pursuing Criminal Justice – Policing or Correctional Studies diplomas with the School of Justice share a common first year of courses.
 The common first year design of our justice programming facilitates opportunities for you to start your journey in public safety together with students from the Correctional Studies diploma.
 Together, you’ll exchange ideas and beliefs, and have an inclusive educational experience that will strengthen relationships and understandings of all branches within the public safety field.
 Additionally, all students will have the opportunity to learn the ethical framework that should guide the actions of all public safety professionals.
 The common first year also enables students to take one extra semester to earn a second diploma from the School of Justice Studies at Lethbridge College.

-New students are accepted into the Correctional Studies program in the Fall (September) term for on-campus and online study.
+New students are accepted into the Criminal Justice-Policing program in the Fall (September) term for on-campus and online study.
 Students can also start in the Winter (January) or Spring (May) term for online study.

 General Admissions Requirements